yiar/Jazzcode/README.md

 3: Select AVD manager
 4: Create virtual device
 5: Category phone, select a device (Pixel 4 XL has been used)
+6: Select API level(29 has been used for this project)
 6: Build and run

 Installation with a physical device: